quilsoft-org/gen-readme/README.md

                                     addons found there...
     --min-description-words INTEGER
-                                    Minimum number of words that the DESCRIPTION section must contain./n Default 40
+                                    Minimum number of words that the DESCRIPTION section must contain.
+Default: 40
     --website TEXT                  Partner website; the logo at the end of the README is taken from this website
-    --org-name TEXT                 Github Organization from the
+    --org-name TEXT                 Github Organization from the partner.
-                                    partner./nDefault quilsoft-org
+                                    Default: quilsoft-org
+    --author TEXT                   Tipically the intelectual author of the module Default: Quilsoft
-    --help                          Show this message and exit
+    --help                          Show this message and exit.

 When working locally, you must provide the --addons-dir DIRECTORY option to make it work